anamer/GCP_Helper_Scripts/GCP_simple_docs_scraper/README.md

 Known Issue:
 * Docs are not consistent and thus, in some cases not all will be downloaded
-* Not all figure will be downloaded
+* Not all figures will be downloaded
 * Text format may vary